-When an AARP client makes a request to determine the Ethernet address that is associated with an AppleTalk address, AARP first scans the AMT for this address.
+• EtherTalk example: When the AARP client makes a request to determine the Ethernet address that is associated with an AppleTalk address, AARP first scans the AMT for the AppleTalk address.
 If the AppleTalk address is in the AMT, AARP returns the corresponding Ethernet address.
-If the Ethernet address is not in the AMT, AARP attempts to determine the Ethernet address by broadcasting an AARP request packet to all nodes on the network.
+If the Ethernet address is not in the AMT, AARP attempts to determine the Ethernet address by broadcasting a series of AARP request packets to all nodes on the network.
 The request packet indicates the AppleTalk address for which an Ethernet mapping is desired.